Tapestry, Inc.

-Tapestry, Inc. is an American multinational fashion holding company.
-It is based in New York City and is the parent company of two major brands: Coach New York and Kate Spade New York.
+Tapestry, Inc. is an American holding company based in New York City which is the parent company of Coach New York and Kate Spade New York.
 Originally named Coach, Inc., the business changed its name to Tapestry on October 31, 2017.

 History

 Coach New York

 Coach was founded in 1941.
 Starting as a workshop, it grew into a company with over 17,000 employees when its founders Miles Cahn and Lillian Cahn took over.
 Seeking wider recognition and a larger market, the company acquired brands such as Kate Spade and Stuart Weitzman.
 This broadened the appeal to consumers of all three brands.
 The company changed names, reducing the share price because investors felt that the name change was not well received by customers.
 The share price later recovered.

 Kate Spade New York

 American fashion designer Kate Spade founded Kate Spade New York in 1993.
 It was initially similar to the Coach company.
 The company was purchased by Coach in 2017 in a $2.4 billion deal.